RedouaneElyakhlifi/Symfony-RESTapi/README.md

 Coming up:

-Users authentication to update only their own posts.
-And SECURITY.

-A REACT app will be in a future repository.
+A full website-app version in an other repository.